MALE BREAST REDUCTION (GYNAECOMASTIA SURGERY)

-Gynaecomastia Surgery can enhance your appearance and self-confidence by removing breast tissue and replacing them with a more masculine chest contour.
+Gynaecomastia is a term of Greek origin, referring to “women-like breasts”.
+It is actually quite common in presentation, affecting an estimated 40 – 60 percent of men and it can affect only one breast or both.
+The procedure for male breast reduction surgery designed to correct Gynaecomastia is termed Subcutaneous Mastectomy, or Bilateral Subcutaneous Mastectomy if both sides are to be operated on.
+Gynaecomastia Surgery can enhance your appearance and increase your self-confidence by removing breast tissue or “man boobs” and replacing them with a more masculine chest contour.
 The results of the procedure are significant and permanent.
 If your expectations are realistic, chances are that you will be very satisfied with your new look.

-Who is the best Candidate?
+Who is the best candidate?

-It is important to be realistic in your expectations and that you realise that although cosmetic surgery may enhance your appearance and improve your self esteem, it may not alter the way other people treat you, or change your appearance to match your ideal.
+It is important to be realistic in your expectations and that you realise that although cosmetic surgery may enhance your appearance and improve your self-esteem, it may not alter the way other people treat you or change your appearance to match your ideal.
 You should be emotionally stable and have a full understanding of the procedure and anticipated results prior to proceeding.
 A positive outlook often results in a speedy and uncomplicated recovery.

 Gynaecomastia can result in self-consciousness about your appearance and Subcutaneous Mastectomy can help you with this.
 The best candidates for this surgery are fit, healthy men with emotional stability.
 It is ideal to have firm, elastic skin that will reshape to the new body contour with ease.
 If you are a smoker, the elasticity in your skin may be reduced and the healing process is usually slower, so if you are considering this surgery, you should try to quit or cut down on your cigarette intake at least one month prior to surgery.